HomeDing/homeding.github.io/elements/scene.md

 <object data="/element.svg?scene" type="image/svg+xml"></object>

-**onValue** - This is an array of actions are emitted when the value of the scene element is set to any value.
+**steps[]** - This is an array of actions are emitted when the value of the scene element is set to any value.

-**value** - This property can be set to any value to trigger all defined actions on this element.
+**delay** - This property can be set to delay each step from each other.
+This property can be specified in milli-seconds or seconds.
-It can be initialized to

 From the base element implementation the following properties are available for configuration: